 - having good social connections

-- limiting alcohol to one drink a day
+- limiting alcohol to no more than one drink a day

-Memory changes can be frustrating, but the good news is that, thanks to decades of research, you can learn how to get your mind active.
-There are various strategies we can use to protect and improve memory.
+Memory and other cognitive changes can be frustrating, but the good news is that, thanks to decades of research, you can learn how to get your mind active.
+There are various strategies we can use to help maintain cognitive fitness.
 Here are several you might try.

 1. Keep learning

 A higher level of education is associated with better mental functioning in old age.
 Experts think that advanced education may help keep memory strong by getting a person into the habit of being mentally active.
 Challenging your brain with mental exercise is believed to activate processes that help maintain individual brain cells and stimulate communication among them.
-Many people have jobs that keep them mentally active, but pursuing a hobby, learning a new skill, or volunteering for a project at work that involves a skill you don't usually use can function the same way and help improve memory.
+Many people have jobs that keep them mentally active.
+Pursuing a hobby, learning a new skill, volunteering or mentoring are additional ways to keep your mind sharp.

 2. Use all your senses